What is your most memorable wedding?

 What about your business are you most proud of?

 All of it.
-I have worked so hard over the past couple of years to get the business to where it is now, and just seeing how I have evolved as a designer is incredibly interesting.
-Every time a couples stationery lands on my door, I think wow...dream jobs are really out there if you work hard!
+I have worked so hard over the past few of years to get the business to where it is now, and just seeing how I have evolved as a designer is incredibly interesting.
+Every time a couples stationery lands on my doorstep, I think wow...dream jobs are really out there if you work hard!

 What is your No. 1 wedding planning tip for couples?